MetPX/sarracenia/doc/Admin.rst

 sr_sarra configurations from one pump to the next.
 Each sr_sarra link is configured by:

 .. note::
-  FIXME:: sample sender to push to another pump.
+  FIXME: sample sender to push to another pump. describe the to_cluster, gateway_for , and cluster options.

 Logs
 ~~~~